skijl/Programmer-Advices/interview/JavaCore.md

 ## Collections
 > Collection is a way of grouping of objects in a single unit Core interfaces:
-- **Collection**
-- **List** (duplicates, null objects.
-Start capacity 10, if full almost doubles)
-    - ArrayList, LinkedList, Vector
-- **Stack** (works by hash indecies)
-- **Queue** (FIFO, insert and delete only from beginning and end)
-    - LinkedList
-    - PriorityQueue<int[]> q = new PriorityQueue<>((a, b)->Integer.compare(b[1], a[1]));
-- **Dequeue** (Same as Queue, but instertion and deletion from both sides)
-    - LinkedList
-- **Set** (unordered List without duplicates.
-Uses Map internally.
-LinkedHashset is ordered, Concurrenthash)
-    - HashSet, LinkedHashSet.
-ConcurrentHashSet is threadsafe or synchronized
-- **Map** (part of Collection but not inherit.
-Has an unorderedKey-Value pair, where Key is unique.
-HashMap - not synchronized, HashTable - synchronized)
-    - HashMap, ConcurrentHashmap, LinkedHashMap
-Legacy Collections (Synchronized or Threadsafe):
-1) Vector
-2) Stack
-3) Dictionary
-4) Hashtable
-5) Ennumeration
+- ArrayList is for storing data, LinkedList is for manipulating the data
+- HashTable is synchronized and thread safe and HashMap is not, beacuse of that HashMap appears to be mush faster.
+HashTable cannot contain `null` keys
+- WeakHashMap is a class in Java that provides a hash table implementation with weak keys, meaning that keys that are no longer referenced elsewhere in the program may be automatically removed from the map is the Map is elegible for the garbage collector.
-### Features
+### Iterator
 > Iterator - is an interface that allow the collection to be iterated from beginning till the end
 - Iterator has functoins:
     - hasNext() - true/false
-    - next() - returns the next element from the next index How to get it?
+    - next() - returns the next element from the next index
-- Iterable is an interface returns an Iterator that we can do modifications through Iterator to Collections/
+- Iterable is an interface returns an Iterator that we can do modifications through Iterator to Collections
 - ListIterator has a function previous() we can traverse from the end to the beginning but only for List
-* Comparator is an interface.
-Every object in a treeSet must be comparable to Sort them.
-Class must implement Comparable Interface.
-* CompareTo() is an abstract method generic type
-* Map similar to Set.
-To iterate we have to convert it to Set.
-3 ways:
 1) KeySet - `for (String key : map.keySet())`
 2) ValueSet - `for (Integer value : map.values())`
 3) EntrySet - `for (Map.Entry<String, Integer> entry : map.entrySet())`
+### Compare Objects
+- Class must implement Comparable Interface.
+- If you want to create custom comparator for your object, than object must `implements Comparable<YourObject>` and @Override method `public int compareTo(YourObject o){}`
+- Class that `implements Comparator<YourObject>` has to @Override the function `int compare(YourObject a, YourObject b){}` or you can use lambda in sorting function